Nandhu-Ramesh07/Potato-Disease-Classification-CNN/README.md

 Welcome to the Potato Disease Classification project!
 This repository contains a Convolutional Neural Network (CNN) model trained to classify potato diseases into three main categories: Early blight, Late blight, and Healthy.

+## Streamlit App

+You can view the Streamlit app for potato disease classification [here](https://potato-disease-classification-cnn.streamlit.app/).

 ## Overview

 Potato is one of the most important food crops worldwide.
 However, it is susceptible to various diseases that can significantly impact yield and quality.
 Early detection and classification of these diseases are crucial for timely intervention and effective management.